Abererch railway station: History

-Since 22 June 2020, trains have not called at the station due to the short platform and the inability to maintain social distancing between passengers and the guard when opening the train door.
+During the COVID-19 pandemic trains stopped calling at the station due to the short platform and the inability to maintain social distancing between passengers and the guard when opening the train door.
 This meant that, in the Office of Rail and Road's statistics, it became one of Britain's least used stations, recording 0 passengers in the year 2020-21.